CraftAcademyLabs/ca_course/prepcourse/atm_challenge/atm_challenge.md

 # Tips and Tricks

-- Don't overdo it.
+- **Don't overdo it!** Complexity kills good software.
+And it programmers ;-).
 Keep your implementation as simple as possible.
-- Test your code - both manually in IRB but, most importantly with automated tests.
-- You have to examine all tests ** *before* ** you write your production code.
+- **Test your code** - both manually in IRB but, most importantly with automated tests.
+You have to examine all tests **_before_** you write your production code.
 See tests as a blueprint for your implementation.
-- **Run one test at the time to avoid a massive output in your terminal.** Disable `it` blocks by adding  an `x` before (as in `xit "Should..." do`)
+- **Run one test at the time to avoid a massive output in your terminal.** Run just the test/spec you are currently working on by pointing to a file and adding the line number (e.g. `rspec spec/atm_spec.rb:12`) Also, you can disable `it` blocks by adding an `x` before the `it` (as in `xit "Should..." do`).
 - Make sure to **commit often** and (if you are Pair Programming) switch navigators (the person that writes code).

 # Naming standards